RezoanulHasan/task-management-frontend./README.md

 ### `GET /tasks`

-Retrieve a list of all tasks.
+Retrieve a list of all tasks with pagination.

 **Response:**
 - 200 OK: Returns an array of task objects.